TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 17/2 Chronicles 17.12.md

 ---

-And Jehoshaphat waxed great exceedingly; and he built in Judah castles and cities of store.
+Jehoshaphat grew great exceedingly; and he built in Judah castles and cities of store.